Titanx-exe/Conformal_Predictions/README.md

 ### Dataset Retrieval
 Datasets can be retrieved from the public repositories associated with the paper:
-* *Contextual Augmentation for Entity Linking using Large Language Models*
+* *Contextual Augmentation for Entity Linking using Large Language Models, Vollmers et al.*

 For local execution, place your extracted datasets in the `data/aida/wikidata/` directory.